 Think Bordeaux is just all about wine?
 Guess again.
 While wine reigns king in the World Capital of Wine, Bordeaux has always been a city also about its spirits.
 The city does sit between Cognac and Armagnac, after all.
 But these days you don’t even need to leave the city to sample spirits.
 Bordeaux is home to Moon Harbour, a whisky distillery producing whiskies and gin right here on the banks of the Garonne.

 Moon Harbour Distillery

 Two Bordelaise friends with a passion for whiskies of the world opened Moon Harbour Distillery in 2014.
-Founders Yves Medina and Jean-Philippe Ballanger, in partnership with John McDougall (the only Master Blender and Master Distiller in the world), set out to produce the first whisky made in Bordeaux and aged in Bordeaux in Bordeaux barrels.
+Founders Yves Medina and Jean-Philippe Ballanger, in partnership with John McDougall (the only Master Blender and Master Distiller in the world), set out to produce the first whisky made in Bordeaux and aged in Bordeaux barrels.

 We first met Yves Medina at Vinexpo, a trade event here in Bordeaux, a few months ahead of the official opening of Moon Harbour.
 Already hearing a bit of buzz about the whisky producer who’d attempt to make it in a wine world, we were interested to learn more.

 Homage is given to Bordeaux’s roots, the very port that played a crucial role in Bordeaux becoming what it is today, with the name Moon Harbour.
 The name is the literal translation for Bordeaux’s nickname, la Porte de la Lune – a nickname earned because of the crescent moon shape of the stretch of the Garonne River that passes right through the city of Bordeaux.
 The crescent moon is even present on Bordeaux’s coat of arms (take a look for it on Bordeaux monuments like the Porte Dijeaux and Hôtel de Ville).

 And perhaps most interesting of all is the choice of the distillery location.